emckay/liarc_static_pages/policies.md

 1. In each transaction, the company's PCB is decreased by the amount of the increase in the user's PCB.

+1. The company will not issue refunds for any reason.

 #### Pseudo-shares

 1. The company's initial PSC is `900,000`.